zeroalpha/ebcdic_decode/README.md

 A Ruby tool to convert IBM EBCDIC Datasets to Unicode Files

 # Features
-* Can convert z/OS Sequential-Datasets with Fixed or Variable Blocked Record Format
+* Convert z/OS Sequential-Datasets with Fixed or Variable Blocked Record Format to Unicode Files
-* Can create new maps from Wikipedia Articles with Translation tables
+* Create new maps from Wikipedia Articles with Translation tables
+* Download Variable Blocked Datasets via FTP including the RDW (Record Descriptor Word)

 # To do
 * Package as Gem